damianosmel/dom2vec/README.md

 ## Summary of approach
-![Summary of approach](dom2vec_approach.png "Summary of approach") Summary of the approach/code divided in four parts, building two forms of domains architecture, training domain embeddings, performing intrinsic and extrinsic evaluation of embeddings.
+![Summary of approach](dom2vec_approach.png "Summary of approach") Summary of the approach/code divided in four parts, building two forms of domain architectures, training domain embeddings, performing intrinsic and extrinsic evaluation of embeddings.

 ## Main dependencies
 Code was executed using a conda environment, of which the full list of dependencies is in conda_env_dependencies.txt.